iotaledger/iota-wiki/internal/learn/future/dust-protection.md

 The rules of the new dust protection are:

 1. Any UTXO must contain a minimum deposit (for the sake of simplicity, let's make this 1 Mi for our examples).
 2. The amount of data any UTXO can hold is proportional to the amount of IOTA on that UTXO.
 The IOTA acts as a deposit to secure that data on the Tangle, and you can add more IOTA to add more data.
-The actual cost of IOTA per byte is currently being decided, and can change over time.
+This is why the official name for the new dust protection was chosen to be *storage deposit* The actual cost of IOTA per byte is currently being decided, and can change over time.

 To send amounts smaller than 1 Mi, or to send native assets, we introduce a new system of "conditional sending", which does not require total ordering of the Tangle (and is therefore ready for IOTA 2.0).
 Let's look at how this works if I want to send 10i to an address which already holds 5 Mi (assuming the minimum deposit is 1 Mi).
 As before I cannot just send 10i, because the UTXO will have a value of 10i (well below the minimal amount of 1 Mi).
 I cannot use a special dust-UTXO as in 1.5, because these need total ordering of the Tangle.
 Instead I use "conditional sending":

-1. I send the 10i together with the minimal deposit amount (1 Mi) - a total of 1.00001 Mi (which meets the dust protection criteria) - to the target address.
+1. I send the 10i together with the minimal deposit amount (1 Mi) - a total of 1.00001 Mi (which meets the storage deposit criteria) - to the target address.
 2. This is however a special type of transaction which needs a further step to complete.
 It has to be "claimed" by the recipient.
 2 things can therefore happen to this transaction:
    a) The 10i is claimed by the recipient - the 10i is transferred together with the recipient's own minimal deposit to a new valid UTXO.
 The recipient needs their own 1 Mi deposit to claim the 10i.
 At the same time the sender's 1 Mi deposit is returned to the sender.
    b) The 10i is not claimed in a reasonable time period (set by the sender), and the total amount of 1.00001 Mi can now be reclaimed or spent by the sender (the mechanism is a bit more complex but this is the simplest way of describing it).